voteliquid/blog/_posts/2017-04-08-liquid-privacy.md

 DAN:
 You only need a little bit of content and it can drive a very large community.
 Each vote spreads virally.
-That can get exponential real fast.
-6 degrees of separation.

 MATT: